Gabriella439/suns-search/README.md

 twenty residue types.
 Each match must have the same number of atoms and the atom order between matches must be consistent.

+Also note that motifs are indexed by bonds, not by atoms.
+That means that you cannot define a single-atom motif and it also means that any non-bonded atoms will be ignored.

-Note that if you are using the PyMOL plugin and choose to customize the `motif` directory, you will also need to rebuild the PyMOL plugin to recognize the new motifs you have chosen.
-This is because the PyMOL plugin uses the `motif` definitions to automatically expand selections to motifs.
-See the PyMOL plugin build instructions for details on how to customize its behavior.
+Note that if you are using the `PyMOL` plugin and choose to customize the `motif` directory, you will also need to rebuild the `PyMOL` plugin to recognize the new motifs you have chosen.
+This is because the `PyMOL` plugin uses the `motif` definitions to automatically expand selections to motifs.
+See the `PyMOL` plugin build instructions for details on how to customize its behavior.

 If you are using the `suns-cmd` command line tool to search the database you do not need to rebuild it in response to changes to the `motif` directory.